KyleReto/semanticsearch/README.md

 This repo is for exploring semantic search in typescript for the purpose of integrating into the SQ `backend` repo in future.

+It uses Cohere's API to create multilingual embeddings, and uses those embeddings to perform semantic search over a locally hosted vector database using LanceDB.

 ## To run this repo

 1. Run `npm install` in this directory